SamuelSwartzberg/flashcardifying_text_temp/ling/✔️-structural-parts/✔️-grammar/deixis::realization.md

-# realization
+# npdor

+## basics

+A npdor is an abstract word class that can be realized as a morpheme, determiner or pronoun.
+^noun-part-descriptor-or-realizer
+The npdor semantic information is the semantic information common within an npdor.

-## determiners
+## grammar

-»⟮A determiner⟯« is function word that is attributive.
+A determiner is an npdor which is attributive.
+»⟮The determiner agreement features⟯« (my term) are ⟮＿the phi-features＿⟯ for which ⟮＿determiners＿⟯ ⟮exhibit agreement⟯.
-A determiner may be an article or a deictic determiner.
+A pronoun is an npdor which replaces a whole NP/DP.

-## deictic words
+## semantics

 ### definition

-A deictic worpheme is a worpheme that expresses deixis, possibly among other things.
-Types of deictic worphemes: quantifier, posessive, demonstrative, interrogative, personal deictic worphemes Deictic worphemes may have to agree on some or all phi-features
+The npdor type is the type of npdor based on what semantic information it conveys.

-### grammar
+### deixis

-A pronoun is a deictic worpheme that heads an NP/DP.
-A deictic determiner (my term) is a deictic worpheme that acts as a modifier for a NP/DP.
-A deictic morpheme is a morpheme that is a deictic worpheme. deictic worpheme = type + value +
+A deictic npdor is an npdor which conveys deictic information, possibly amongst others. deictic determiner/pronoun/morpheme =def= deictic npdor that is a determiner/pronoun/morpheme

-### types
+### mapping

-type|expresses
+table:npdor type|expresses
 posessive|personal deixis + posession
 demonstrative|proximity deixis
 personal|personal deixis